parris/iz/README.md

 ----
 - There is a ton of "checking" done, but the library doesn't expose calculated values (even though it finds them).
 For example the library doesn't tell you what type something is, it simply tells you if the type matches some string.
 It might be useful to provide both checking methods and value methods.
 - I may expand the scope of this project to have client/server side validations for mongo.
+- It may be cool to define locals since some of the functions depend on it.
+Then for each locale have different tests set-up.
+I'll wait till this gains some more steam or I have a need for such a system.

 Integration
 ----